andrewomacdonald/andrewomacdonald.github.io/README.md

 -Projects Header does not hide from page when container behind it is smaller than font size.
 Have a good idea how to fix it.

+-Removed the link to my source code when in mobile view because everything I've tried for it looks terrible.
+Needs more work.